Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 Wait, can you really make money while you sleep?

-Yes, but it’s not magic – and passive doesn’t mean do nothing and get rich, the way some people may mistakenly think.
+Yes, but not by magic.
+Passive doesn’t mean 'do nothing and get rich', the way some people may (mistakenly) think.

-Making money while you sleep just means setting something up once that can keep generating income without you constantly showing up.
+The key to making money while you sleep is setting something up that can keep generating income without you constantly showing up.
 Think of it like planting seeds: put in a few hours (or days) upfront, then let the internet, automation, and algorithms do the rest.

-Hear me out: you can film a TikTok once and it keeps racking up views (and cash).
+You can film a TikTok once, and it keeps racking up views (and cash).
 You might launch a digital product, a paid community, or a set of UGC clips and keep earning while you’re doing other things, or are literally asleep.

 Passive income works when your output scales, and the right tech and platforms (hey, that’s us) help you distribute and monetize it 24/7.